14 June 2022 (closed)

 Earthquakes are probably the biggest threat in terms of natural disasters in Indonesia as they come suddenly and can strike in populous areas, such as the bigger cities.
-Earthquakes with a magnitude of around five or six on the scale of Richter occur almost on a daily basis in Indonesia but usually cause no or little damage.
-When the magnitude becomes over seven on the scale of Richter, an earthquake can potentially do a lot of damage.
-Yearly, two or three earthquakes with a magnitude of seven or higher occur in Indonesia and cause casualties and damage the infrastructure or environment.
+Earthquakes with a magnitude of around five on the scale of Richter occur almost on a daily basis in Indonesia but usually cause no, or little, damage.
+When the magnitude of the quake becomes more than six on the scale of Richter, then an earthquake can potentially do a lot of damage.
+On average, Indonesia experiences about one earthquake per year with a magnitude of six, or higher, that causes casualties as well as damage to the infrastructure or environment.
 Below is a selected list with recent earthquakes that caused severe damage and at least 20 fatalities:

 |Sumatra||07 December 2016||6.5||104|

 |Sumatra||06 March 2007||6.4||68|

 |Java||17 July 2006||7.7||668|

 Earthquakes form a constant threat in Indonesia due to the meeting of major tectonic plates and volcanic activity in the region.
 Some earth scientists are currently waiting for the next "great earthquake" in Indonesia due to the building up of stress on one of the earth's great plate boundaries to the west of Sumatra (the collision between the Indian ocean plate and the Asian plate), similar to the disastrous 9.2 magnitude earthquake that occurred on 26 December 2004 and caused a devastating tsunami (read more below).
 However, scientists do not know when, or where, this next big earthquake will happen.